Nithouson/regreg/README.md

 ## Real Data: Georgia Dataset

 The Georgia dataset is available as sample data of the [MGWR software](https://sgsup.asu.edu/sparc/multiscale-gwr).
-We provide simplified data to ease usage in our experiment:

-- ```georgia/Aggre.shp``` : a polygon Shapefile data of 159 Georgia counties.
 We aggregated polygons belong to the same county into multi-polygons, making it easy to generate PySAL spatial weights.
-- ```georgia/GData_utm.xls``` : a table containing explanatory and dependent variables for each county.
-Our code only uses data in the 'use' sheet, where we remove irrelevant fields.

 The script ```src/georgia.py``` run the five considered algorithms on the Georgia dataset.
 You may change the following parameters: